philogy/revokable-branched-outputs/rbo.md

 ![](inheritance-tx-start.png)

-Now let's imagine Bob wants to use his money to pay for a smartphone:
+Now let's imagine Bob wants to use his Monero to pay for a smartphone:

 ![](inheritance-tx-end.png)